-The survey results show overwhelming support for the city to increase the sales tax-rate, which is why I made the motion to put this measure on the ballot for the voters to formally approve in this May’s municipal elections.
+The survey results show overwhelming support for the city to increase the sales tax rate, which is why I made the motion to put this measure on the ballot for the voters to formally approve in this May’s municipal elections.

 This fulfills my campaign promise that any increase in taxes should only come with the expressed consent of the people.
-The survey provides expressed consent, however placing this on the ballot gives voters full control.
+The survey provides expressed consent, however, placing this on the ballot gives voters full control.

 That’s representative government!

-Since I was elected, I have been advocating for the city council to conduct a citizen survey, which I feel will help foster a change in mind-set for more “representative-minded” government.
+Since I was elected, I have been advocating for the city council to conduct a citizen survey, which I feel will help foster a change in mindset for more “representative-minded” government.
 I believe that it will help to quash the arguments of our city’s high-minded liberals who assert that citizens want to see our city government grow and expand.
 Maybe this will finally settle whether or not citizens want our city’s 1.5 acre minimum per homestead standard enforced.

-Even though the Mayor and members of the Council received an MS Word version of these questions almost two weeks ago and were asked to send in their propose changes or suggest questions of their own, only Councilman Wayne Orchard did that (the link to the proposed survey questions is included at the end of this post).
+Even though the Mayor and members of the Council received an MS Word version of these questions almost two weeks ago and were asked to send in their proposed changes or suggest questions of their own, only Councilman Wayne Orchard did that (the link to the proposed survey questions is included at the end of this post).